aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/save-files/_index.md

     </script>
 </html>
 ```

 ## **How to Save Excel File to OpenOffice (ODS, SXC, FODS, OTS)**

-We can save the files as OpenOffice format: ODS, SXC, FODS, OTS, etc.
+We can save the files in OpenOffice formats: ODS, SXC, FODS, OTS, etc.

 ```html
 <!DOCTYPE html>